-- 14.3.1 The Building Official City Planner or their designee is authorized and empowered on behalf and in the name of the council to administer and enforce the provisions of this ordinance including: - a.
-Receive applications; - Inspect premises, and issue certificates of zoning compliance, building permits and certificates of occupancy for uses and structures which are in conformance with the provisions of this ordinance;

-- c.
-Interpret the meaning of the ordinance in the course of enforcement; - d.
+- 14.3.1 The City Planner or their designee is authorized and empowered on behalf and in the name of the council to administer and enforce the provisions of this ordinance including: - a.
+Receive applications; - b.
+Inspect premises, and issue certificates of zoning compliance for uses and structures which are in conformance with the provisions of this ordinance; - c.
+Interpret the meaning of the ordinance in the course of enforcement;

+- d.
 Propose zoning amendments as provided in this ordinance; and, - e.
-Advise the Planning Commission and City Council on implementation of the Comprehensive Plan. - 14.3.2 The Building Official City Planner shall keep records of all permits, and certificates of occupancy land use certificates issued, maps, plats and other documents with notations of all special conditions involved.
-He They shall file and safely keep copies of all sketches and plans submitted, and the same shall form a part of the records of his their office and shall be public record.
+Advise the Planning Commission and City Council on implementation of the Comprehensive Plan.

+14.3.2 The City Planner_shall keep records of all land use certificates issued, maps, plats and other documents with notations of all special conditions involved.
+They shall file and safely keep copies of all sketches and plans submitted, and the same shall form a part of the records of their office and shall be public record.